neske89/po-editor/README.md

 ## Credits
 Library heavily relies on [https://github.com/oscarotero/Gettext](https://github.com/oscarotero/Gettext).

+## Licence
+The MIT License (MIT).
+Please see License File for more information.
 ## Instalation
 Using composer

 `composer require nmilosavljevic/po-editor`

 ## Functionalities
 #### Generate translation keywords
 Translations keywords could be generated from **php code files** or **twig files**, Support for more formats will be available in the future.